MLI-lab/TTT_Denoising/README.md

 # TTT-MIM: Test-Time Training with Masked Image Modeling for Denoising Distribution Shifts

-This repository contains code to illustrate test-time adaptation to single images and reproduce the test results in Table 1 of the paper: TTT-MIM: Test-Time Training with Masked Image Modeling for Denoising Distribution Shifts.
+This repository contains code to illustrate test-time adaptation to single images and reproduce the results of the paper: TTT-MIM: Test-Time Training with Masked Image Modeling for Denoising Distribution Shifts.

-## Preperation
+## Preparation
 The code is written in python and heavily depends on Pytorch.
 It has been developed and tested with following packages which can be installed with:
 ```
 pip install requirements.txt